Fast, Professional Florida LLC

 More LLCs and corporations are formed every year in Florida than almost any other state.
 Most Florida LLCs are for businesses and assets actually located in Florida.
 What are the advantages to using a Florida LLC for either active businesses or passive asset ownership (real estate, boats, etc.)?
 Many business owners decide to form their LLCs in Florida for a variety of reasons.
 Among the many benefits of forming a Florida LLC: low annual fees, favorable laws to multi-member LLCs, and an easy startup process.
 Single-member LLCs should not be formed in Florida.
 Instead, they should be formed as Delaware LLCs.

-Learn more about the entity below, plus how to file and form a Florida LLC.
+Learn more about the entity below, plus how to register and form a Florida LLC.

 Why Should I Form a Florida LLC?